Ain't I a Woman

 While acknowledging the conflict of loyalty to race or sex is still a dilemma, hooks challenges the view that race and gender are two separate phenomena, insisting that the struggles to end racism and sexism are inextricably intertwined.

-bell hooks is an author, feminist and activist, whose writing is at the juncture of race, class, and gender.
-A figurehead of intersectionality, she has authored numerous feminist classics and in 2014 the bell hooks institute was founded in her name.
-Her books include Ain't I a Woman (Pluto, 1987), Feminist Theory (Pluto, 2000), Feminism is for Everybody (Pluto, 2000), Talking Back, (Routledge, 2014) and Breaking Bread (Routledge, 2016).
-She is currently Professor of English at City College, City University of New York.
+bell hooks (1952-2021) was an author, feminist and activist, whose writing was at the juncture of race, class, and gender.
+A figurehead of intersectionality, she authored numerous feminist classics and in 2014 the bell hooks institute was founded in her name.
+Her books include Ain't I a Woman (Pluto, 1987), Feminist Theory (Pluto, 2000) and Feminism is for Everybody (Pluto, 2000).

 135mm x 215mm